FilledStacks/expression-ui/README.md

 Currently the app building process works as follows:

 1. Create or get a figma design
-2. Spend hours writing the code to render that Figma design 2a. _Every developer does it different_
+2. Spend hours writing the UI code to render that Figma design 2a. _Every developer does it different_
 3. Run the app and tweak the UI as you are building it
+4. If the design changes, the cycle repeats from #2.

 This process is accepted, and when I spoke about it, I was told to ["copy paste my old code" to move faster and I should stop complaining](https://www.reddit.com/r/FlutterDev/comments/1bieuy5/im_tired_of_building_flutter_uis/).

 But I don't like step 2 in the process above.

-What if we could go from design directly to pixels.
+What if we could go from design directly to UI.

 That's what I'm exploring with this framework.

 The idea is:
-1. Design your UI on a canvas tool
+1. Design your UI in a canvas tool such as Figma.
+2. Then, you import and use the specific components or screens by referencing their name in the the design tool.
-2. We render it pixel-perfect using an open-source rendering runtime
+3. We render it pixel-perfect using an open-source rendering runtime.

 ## Technical research

 If you're interested in helping I would appreciate that.
+There are currently [examples](https://github.com/FilledStacks/expression-ui/tree/main/examples) in this repo for Flutter, React Native, SwiftUI, and Kotlin.

 I'm currently doing the Flutter parts, I would love for react-native, iOS native, Android native and all of those to be developed / researched at the same time.